Maissacrement/C/Readme.md

 Requirement for Windows:

-you need install MinGW on [this](https://sourceforge.net/projects/mingw/) link
+you need download MinGW on [this](https://sourceforge.net/projects/mingw/) link

 you need after go to `Panneau de Configuration > Système et sécurité > Système` <br>
 On the left panel you need click on the last element of list ` Paramètres système avancé ` <br>